Shock In The Winter?

 Myth: If I shock my pool during the winter months, my pool won’t turn green.

 Whether you decide to use pool shock or not, it's still important to test and monitor the water chemistry of a covered, winterized pool during the off-season.
-Do this at least twice a month when the water in your pool is not frozen.
+Do this at least once or twice a month when the water in your pool is not frozen.
+Cooler water will require less frequent testing, while warmer water may need to be tested more often.

 Winter Pool Shock Tips

-If your pool has a solid cover over it, there will be less maintenance required.
+If your pool has a solid winter or safety pool cover, there will be less maintenance required.
 This is because sunlight and debris are blocked from entering the pool.
-However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the of the finer dirt, debris, leaf particles, and other things that land on your pool.
+However, if you have a mesh cover, then sunlight will certainly pass through, along with snow melt, rainwater, and some of the finer dirt, debris, leaf particles, and other things that land on your pool cover.
 These are things that can contribute to green water if sanitizer levels are absent or inadequate.

 When adding pool shock during the winter months, it's important to make sure the water is well circulated.
 This can be tricky without the help of pool equipment.

-An extra bit of prevention in the winter will make it so much easier to open your pool when the weather warms up again.
+The final verdict?
+An extra bit of prevention in the winter can make it much easier to open your pool when the weather warms up again, but you need to do it properly to avoid accidental pool damage.

 If you ever run into water chemistry issues during the off-season, bring a water sample to your local Leslie's for a free AccuBlue® water test.
 Or if you have any questions about maintaining or shocking your pool in the winter, just let us know!
 Our friendly pool experts are always here to help.